jedrichards/angularjs-handbook/README.md

 ## Module components

 These are the various decoupled components that are registered on the module.
-They include services, controllers, directives and other Angular component types (more on these later on).

 Module components are registered during the configuration phase and instantiated and injected with dependancies later on during the run phase, therefore they can be registered in any order.